 I also firmly believe that anxiety is caused by environmental factors.
 Situations like kids laughing at me.
 A man calling me fat.
 Being called perfect over and over and over again.
 Every time a war happens, the news, drive by shootings, robberies, rapes, all of it.
 I really hate watching the news because it just makes me anxious.

 Nobody is to blame.

 These situations are things I remember I think contributed to my anxiety.
 I don’t want to sound like they did anything wrong.
 It depends on the child, how they hear a situation or view others, to see how they take it.
 Sometimes it causes anxiety in us and sometimes it doesn’t.
 I want to be aware of what I think caused me anxiety and try to avoid it around my kids.
-I cannot continue on how all in one post.
-I plan to have a series of posts coming about anxiety.
 How I plan to avoid specific situations for my kids, recognizing anxiety in kids, disciplining kids with anxiety, the kind of things that actually run through my head during a panic attack or anxiety attack, my experience with anti-anxiety/anti-depressants and ways to cope with anxiety.